Losant/losant-docs/docs/workflows/data/modbus-write.md

 * **Host:** (Required) A [string template](/workflows/accessing-payload-data/#string-templates) for the IP address at which the register(s) resides.
 * **Port:** (Required) A string template or integer for the HTTP port.
 * **Unit ID:** (Required) A string template or integer for the Unit ID at the specified host and port.
 Defaults to `0`.
+* **Timeout Template:**  A string template or integer for the numbers of seconds to wait before a timeout will occur while waiting for read results.
+Defaults to 30 seconds.

 ### Write Instructions